SecurityBagel/NIST_800-53r5_Baseline_Config_PowerBI_/README.md

 </p>

 # NIST_800-53r5_Baseline_Config_PowerBI_
-An open-source Power BI app for configuring NIST 800-53r5 baseline controls.
+An open-source Power BI app for configuring NIST 800-53r5 baseline controls and viewing control mappings.
+All source data is licensed by the NIST.
+Security Bagel is not affiliated or endorsed by NIST.

 # NIST 800-53
 NIST Special Publication 800-53 is an information security standard that provides a catalog of security and privacy controls for all U.S. federal information systems except those related to national security.